-of the children surveyed are on the internet after 10pm on a school night, not doing homework.
+of the children surveyed are on the Internet after 10pm on a school night, not doing homework.

-All children answering (n=166) Center's Children's Internet Usage Study admit they were late to school because of being online late at night.
+\Center for Cyber Safety and Education Children's Internet Usage Study admit they were late to school because of being online late at night.